Dymirt/Dymirt/README.md

 - 👋 Hi, I’m @Dymirt
 - 👀 I’m interested in Python-based projects, web, and cross-platform applications.
-- 🌱 I’m currently learning Artificial Intelligence with Python
+- 🌱 I’m currently learning Web Programming with Python and JavaScript
-- 💞️ I’m looking to collaborate on small projects.
+- 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me : kolidadmytro@gmail.com